OrquestraCD/cfn-tf-custom-types/docs/datadog.md

 * `api_key` - (Required) Datadog API key.
 * `app_key` - (Required) Datadog APP key.
 * `api_url` - (Optional) The API Url.
 Note that this URL must not end with the `/api/` path.
 For example, `https://api.datadoghq.com/` is a correct value, while `https://api.datadoghq.com/api/` is not.
+And if you're working with  "EU" version of Datadog, use `https://api.datadoghq.eu/`.

 ## Supported Resources